tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "Success, however you define it, is achievable if you collect the right field-tested beliefs and habits."

-"The superheroes you have in your mind (idols, icons, titans, billionaires, etc...) are nearly all walking flaws who've maximized 1 or 2 strengths"
+"The superheroes you have in your mind (idols, icons, titans, billionaires, etc...) are nearly all walking flaws who've maximized 1 or 2 strengths...; you succeed because you find your unique strengths and focus on developing habits around them."

 "I'm not the strongest.
 I'm not the fastest.
 But I'm really good at suffering"

+"Everyone fighting a battle that you know nothing about"

+"Routine, in an intelligent man, is a sign of ambition"

+"judge a man by his questions rather than his answers"

+very often, "our" beliefs are not our own

 # References
 https://fourminutebooks.com/tools-of-titans-summary/